‘What To Eat After A Workout – Post Workout Meal, Drinks & Snacks’ – Monica May

 This means that having even a little snack shortly after exercising can also help to restore energy levels.

-So, a rice cake topped with peanut butter and berries would also do the job.
+- Brown rice cakes topped with peanut butter and berries

-However, post-workout snacks and shakes cannot and should not replace your post-workout meal.
+However, you have to know that post workout snacks and post workout drinks cannot and should not replace your post workout meal.

 Protein shakes are a supplement, and they only complement your post-workout meal and act as a fast fix up, but should never replace the meal afterward.